 Field Scope Туре Default Description mimes required array of string - Content MIME types supported.
-Popular MIME types include, but are not limited to "video/x-mswmv" for Windows Media, and "video/x-flv" for Flash Video. linearity required integer - Indicates whether the ad impression is linear or non-linear.
-See Table 6.6 Video Linearity for a list of the possible values. minduration required integer - Minimum video ad duration in seconds maxduration required integer - Maximum video ad duration in seconds protocol required integer Video bid response protocols.
+Popular MIME types include, but are not limited to "video/x-ms- wmv" for Windows Media, and "video/x-flv" for Flash Video. linearity required integer - Indicates whether the ad impression is linear or non-linear.
+See Table 6.6 Video Linearity for a list of the possible values. minduration required integer - Minimum video ad duration in seconds maxduration required integer - Maximum video ad duration in seconds protocol required integer - Video bid response protocols.
 See Table 6.7 Video Bid Response Protocols for a list of possible values.
 W recommended integer - Width of the player in pixels.
 This field is not required, but it's highly recommended that this information be included. h recommended integer - Height of the player in pixels.
 This field is not required, but it's highly recommended that this information be included. startdelay recommended integer - Indicates the start delay in seconds for preroll, midroll, or postroll ad placement.
 See Table 6.9 Video Start Delay for generic placement values. sequence optional integer 1 If multiple ad impressions are offered in the same bid request, the sequence number will allow for the coordinated delivery of multiple creatives. battr optional array of integer Assume all types are allowed Blocked creative attributes.
 See Table 6.3 Creative Attributes.
-If blank assume all types are allowed. maxextended optional integer Extension not allowed Maximum extended video ad duration, if extension is allowed.
-If blank or 0, extension is not allowed.
+If blank assume all types are allowed. maxextended optional integer Extension not Maximum extended video ad duration, if extension is allowed.

+allowed If blank or 0, extension is not allowed.
 If -1, extension is allowed, and there is no time limit imposed.
-If greater than 0.

-then the value represents the number of seconds of extended play supported beyond the maxduration value. minbitrate optional integer Any bitrate accepted Minimum bit rate in Kbps.
+If greater than 0, then the value represents the number of seconds of extended play supported beyond the maxduration value. minbitrate optional integer Any bitrate accepted Minimum bit rate in Kbps.
 Exchange may set this dynamically, or universally across their set of publishers. maxbitrate optional integer Any bitrate accepted Maximum bit rate in Kbps.
 Exchange may set this dynamically, or universally across their set of publishers. boxingallowed optional integer 1 If exchange publisher has rules preventing letter boxing of 4x3 content to play in a 16x9 window, then this should be set to false.
 Default setting is true, which assumes that boxing of content to fit into a window is allowed.
 "1" indicates boxing is allowed.
 "0" indicates it is not allowed. playbackmethod optional array of integer All List of allowed playback methods.
 If blank, assume that all are allowed.
 See Table 6.8 Video Playback Methods for a list of possible values. delivery optional array of integer All List of supported delivery methods (streaming, progressive).
 If blank, assume all are supported.
 See Table 6.12 Content Delivery Methods for a list of possible values. pos optional integer Unknown Ad Position (see table 6.5) companionad optional array of objects Not available If companion ads are available, they can be listed as an array of banner objects.
-See Banner Object. арі optional Array of integer Assume None List of supported API frameworks for this banner.
-(See Table 6.4 API Frameworks).
-If an API is not explicitly listed it is assumed not to be supported.
+See Banner Object.